 The restaurant feels grand but highchairs and colouring pencils signal families are welcome here.

-The restaurant serves a variety of traditional Eastern European, finding food suitable for kids in Romania is not hard, dishes include sausages, polenta topped with egg, pork knuckles and fish.
+The restaurant serves a variety of traditional Eastern European food.
+Finding food suitable for kids in Romania is not hard, dishes include sausages, polenta topped with egg, pork knuckles and fish.

 Grab some dessert at Cremeria Emilia for some of the best ice cream you will find anywhere.